Do I Need to Report Crypto to HMRC? The Complete Checklist

 DeFi income: staking rewards, yield, and airdrops

 Capital gains is only half the picture.
-If you've earned crypto through staking, yield farming, airdrops, or DeFi rewards, that's income — taxed at your marginal income tax rate (20%, 40%, or 45%), not CGT rates.
+If you've earned crypto through staking, yield farming, airdrops, or DeFi rewards, that's income, taxed at your marginal income tax rate (20%, 40%, or 45%), not CGT rates.

 Common DeFi income events:

-DeFi income goes on your SA100 (main tax return) in the "Other income" section — not on SA108 (the capital gains pages).
+DeFi income goes on your SA100 (main tax return) in the "Other income" section, not on SA108 (the capital gains pages).
 If your total income from all sources exceeds the personal allowance (£12,570), you owe income tax on the excess.

 Income also enters your cost basis.
 When you receive staking rewards, the tokens are acquired at their fair market value on the date of receipt.
 This FMV becomes their cost basis in your Section 104 pool.
-When you later sell those tokens, you only pay CGT on the gain above that cost basis — you don't get taxed twice.
+When you later sell those tokens, you only pay CGT on the gain above that cost basis, so you don't get taxed twice.
 See our detailed guide on DeFi income vs capital gains for the full breakdown.

 CARF: HMRC now gets your data directly